moeec/VESC-Adventures/README.md

-For ROS2 you will need the VESC driver (there is a ROS2 fork) found here:
+For ROS2 you will need the VESC driver & Transport Drivers (there is a ROS2 fork, tested by me) found here:

 https://github.com/f1tenth/vesc/tree/ros2